rng-guy/NFSMWBartender/APPENDIX.md

 * If you define no vehicle callsigns and no `default`, Bartender disables its callsign feature.

+* The game will only draw up to 8 cop icons (not counting the helicopter) on the mini-map.
+Removing this limitation proves rather difficult because it's tied to the broader UI code.

+* For cop detection, Bartender ignores vehicles that are helicopters or don't exist in the game.

+* If you define no vehicle settings and no `default`, Bartender disables its detection feature.

 * You can define a playlist of up to 20 tracks using the game's four interactive pursuit themes.
 By default, Bartender loops through this custom playlist from top to bottom in each pursuit.

 * For the pursuit-theme playlist, Bartender ignores themes that don't exist in the game.